SR25 chevron banner

 Our focus is to reduce our GHG emissions to reach our science-based targets, but we also strive to ensure that we are neutralizing our residual emissions as we transition to becoming net-zero.

-In 2024 and 2025, we purchased carbon credits to neutralize our 2024 residual GHG emissions from projects as summarized below.
+In 2025 and 2026, we purchased carbon credits to neutralize our 2025 residual GHG emissions from projects as summarized below.

 The project captures CO₂ generated by the corn fermentation process during ethanol production.
 Fermentation exhaust is cleaned using a water scrubber which separates any remaining ethanol and other impurities to produce a purified stream of CO₂.
 From the scrubber, CO₂ exhaust is sent to compressors to raise its pressure to 325 psi.
-Upon compression, the CO₂ is dehydrated to remove any remaining water and is then sent to a refrigeration unit where it is subcooled to a liquid at -10°F. The condensed CO₂ is then lightly distilled and pumped through a flowline to an injection well onsite where it is sequestered permanently in the Broom Creek formation.
-The injected gas has high purity (greater than 99.9%) with only trace quantities of nitrogen and oxygen.
+Upon compression, the CO₂ is dehydrated to remove any remaining water and is sent to a refrigeration unit where it is subcooled to a liquid at -10°F. The condensed CO₂ is then lightly distilled and pumped through a flowline to an injection well onsite where it is sequestered permanently in the Broom Creek formation.
+The injected gas has high purity (greater than 99 .9%) with only trace quantities of nitrogen and oxygen.

-The project aims to tackle climate change by restoring and protecting peatland ecosystems, enhancing biodiversity and offering local people sustainable sources of income.
+The project aims to tackle climate change by restoring and protecting peatland ecosystems, enhancing biodiversity, and offering local people sustainable sources of income.
 In addition to peatlands preservation, this project aims to reforest through three programs: community-led agroforestry, fire break implementation, and intensive reforestation.
 The team will grow saplings in on-site nurseries and conduct regular maintenance to improve the rate of tree survival.

 Aligning Corporate Strategies to Support Reaching Net Zero